andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 var author = { first: "Andy", last: "Li" };
 author.birthyear = 1988;
 ```
 The same code above in Haxe will cause an compilation error and no output is produced.
-But note that we can force the Haxe compiler to ignore the typing error:
+But note that we can force the Haxe compiler to ignore the type error:
 ```haxe
 // Haxe
 var author = { first: "Andy", last: "Li" };